 St. Louis, Missouri Divorce Lawyer

 A couple generally does not come to the decision to divorce easily.
 Following through with it is even more trying as the complexities become overwhelming.
-Emotions run very high during these difficult times, especially when there are children to consider.
-Our St. Louis divorce lawyers have made a commitment to guide our clients and their families through the divorce process with the least amount of emotional trauma and turmoil as possible.
+Emotions run very high during these difficult times, especially when children are to consider.
+Our St. Louis divorce lawyers have committed to guiding our clients and their families through the divorce process with the least amount of emotional trauma and turmoil possible.
 This is done while holding the interests and future of the family as a top priority.

 Our legal practice is focused exclusively on family law.
 It consists of a staff of experienced professionals who know all the legal issues that can arise during a divorce.
 Hundreds of clients have been assisted with the issues of child custody, visitation, support, alimony, division of joint assets, and much more.

 Call The Betz Law Firm today at (314) 801-8488 or fill out our online contact form to request a free 30-minute phone consultation.